Technical Analysis – A Beginner’s Guide

 Technical traders believe that current or past price action in the market is the most reliable indicator of future price action.

 Technical analysis is not only used by technical traders.
-Many fundamental traders use fundamental analysis to determine whether to buy into a market, but having made that decision, use technical analysis to pinpoint good, low-risk buy entry price levels.
+Many fundamental traders use fundamental analysis to determine whether to buy into a market, but having made that decision, then use technical analysis to pinpoint good, low-risk buy entry price levels.

 Technical traders analyze price charts to attempt to predict price movement.
 The two primary variables for technical analysis are the time frames considered and the particular technical indicators that a trader chooses to utilize.